 Table 5 – Simplified Spot and Area Network Time Frames – Explanatory Notes

 Note 1.
 All days listed apply to Company Business Days.
 In addition, in the event information has been requested of the Interconnecting Customer, all application Time Frames shall commence the next Business Day following receipt of information from the Interconnecting Customer.
 Any delays caused by Interconnecting Customer will interrupt the applicable Time Frame.
 A Force Majeure Event, affecting either the Company or the Interconnecting Customer, shall suspend the applicable Time Frame(s).
-The provisions in Section 3.6(b) regarding Interconnection Application and Interconnecting Customer-requested Time Frame Extensions shall also suspend the Time Frames.
+The provisions in Section 3.6.2 regarding Interconnection Application and Interconnecting Customer-requested Time Frame extensions shall also suspend the Time Frames.
 Pursuant to the above provisions, the Company shall withdraw an Interconnection Application as authorized by the Department.
 The Time Frames in Table 5 will be affected if ISO-NE determines that a system Impact Study is required.
-This will occur if the Interconnecting Customer’s Facility is greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.
+This will occur if the Interconnecting Customer’s Facility is equal to or greater than 5 MW and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.

 Note 2.
 The 3 Business Days the Company has to acknowledge receipt of the Interconnecting Customer’s Interconnection Application is included within the 10 Business Day Time Frame for the Company to review the Interconnection Application’s completeness.

-Note 3.30 Business Days if load is known or can be reasonably determined, 90 Business Days if it has to be metered as long as the lowest expected seasonal minimum load is covered.
+Note 3.If the Interconnecting Customer minimum load is known, the Company shall have 30 Business Days to review an application.
+If the Interconnecting Customer minimum load is not known and an interval meter needs to be installed, the Company will install, at the Interconnecting Customer’s expense, an interval meter to measure 3 months of continuous customer load capturing the annual minimum load.
+The maximum time the interval metering will be used to measure the minimum load is 9 months from the point of the time the analysis was commenced.

 Note 4.
 Company delivers an executable agreement form.
 Once the Interconnection Service Agreement is delivered by the Company, any further modification and timetable will be established by mutual agreement.

-Note 5.
-Actual totals laid out in columns exceed the maximum target.

-Note 6.
-40 Business Days if load was known at time of Interconnection Application or 100 Business Days if it had to be metered.

 Table 6 - Fee Schedules

 These fee schedules apply to Interconnecting Customers only from the effective date of the tariff revisions and may not be retroactively applied to Interconnecting Customers with an Interconnection Application on file with the Company prior to the tariff revisions effective date.